ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

   and for long-term caching of cryptographic identities and parameters for associations among endpoints.

-- Atomic transmission of content, using application-assisted framing and deframing where the underlying transport does not provide these.
+- Atomic transmission of data, using application-assisted framing and deframing where the underlying transport does not provide these.

 - Asynchronous connection establishment, transmission, and reception, allowing